-Acidity is produced by substances that yield hydrogen ions on hydrolysis or a substance is considered acid if it will neutralize hydroxyl ions.
+Acidity of Water is produced by substances that yield hydrogen ions on hydrolysis or a substance is considered acid if it will neutralize hydroxyl ions.
 The definition for acidity is the reciprocal of that used for alkalinity with the substitution of the word hydrogen for hydroxyl.
 In other words, a substance is acidic if it will neutralize hydroxyl ions.

 The determination of acidity is made at the end point pH of the indicator used in a titration.

 The same requirements apply to determinations of acidity as for alkalinity.
 The acidity titration, however, measures a property that is somewhat difficult to describe.
 The usual acidity titration cannot be interpreted in terms of any single ion because some solutes react with hydroxide ions at slow rates and some of the products are unstable.
 Often interpretation of the results is very uncertain.
 In any event, the solutes contributing to acidity are usually separately determined by other procedures.

 In contrast to the alkalinity determination which can be defined for most all waters as the determination of carbonate and bicarbonate ion concentrations, the titrated acidity of a water is expressed in terms of milliequivalents per liter (meq/L) of hydrogen ions or as equivalent concentration of calcium carbonate or of sulfuric acid.
 The determination has no particular geochemical usefulness.
 It may, however, provide some indication of the behavior of water in certain treatment processes.